lake-wg/edhoc/draft-ietf-lake-edhoc.md

    * Plaintext P = ( ID_CRED_I / bstr / int, Signature_or_MAC_3, ?
 EAD_3 )
    * Associated data A = \[ "Encrypt0", h'', TH_3 \]

-   CIPHERTEXT_3 is the 'ciphertext' of the outer COSE_Encrypt0.
+   CIPHERTEXT_3 is the 'ciphertext' of COSE_Encrypt0.

 * Encode message_3 as a sequence of CBOR encoded data items as specified in {{asym-msg3-form}}.